UmerTariq1/Custom-Audio-Player/README.md

 # Custom-Audio-Player

+Created a custom audio player, a part of which can be highlighted to indicate an important part of the audio

+DETAILS :
 Sorry for the language but it's 1 am right now and I spent around 4 hours finding, writing and customising this piece of shit code.
 It shouldn't have taken this long and this option should have been a part of the audio element itself.
 WHY IS IT NOT?

 USE CASE: